mbcxqcw2/selwyn-array-supervision/README.md

 - Open your command line and navigate to the directory you will use as your base directory using `cd`
 - Within your base directory, git clone this repository: `>git clone https://github.com/mbcxqcw2/selwyn-array-supervision.git`
 - Within your base directory, navigate to the repository's miniconda subdirectory: `>cd /selwyn-array-supervision/miniconda/`
-- Create an environment: `>conda env create -f selwyn_computing_env.yml`
+- Create a [miniconda environment](https://docs.conda.io/projects/conda/en/stable/user-guide/tasks/manage-environments.html) using: `>conda env create -f selwyn_computing_env.yml`
-- Activate the environment as instructed by miniconda
+- Activate the environment as instructed by minicondai
 - From within the `/miniconda/` directory, navigate back to the subdirectory containing the workbooks: `>cd ../notebooks/`
 - Within your `/notebooks/` directory, run: `>jupyter notebook` in your command line and open the url which is displayed
 - Open `Workbook.ipynb`